Kashigu/BlackRose/README.md

 # BlackRose

-BlackRose is a programming language that I created to understand how compilers work It's built using Flex (lexical analyzer) and Bison (parser generator)
+BlackRose is a programming language that I created to understand how compilers work

 ## Stacks Used
 - TypeScript